-OVERVIEW:
+OVERVIEW

-New Directions Behavioral Health[®] manages Applied Behavior Analysis (ABA) benefits for various health plans.
-This medical policy is used to review and make benefit decisions for ABA service requests for members with the diagnosis of Autism Spectrum Disorder (ASD).
+New Directions Behavioral Health® manages Applied Behavior Analysis (ABA) benefits for the Blue Cross and Blue Shield Service Benefit Plan in Kansas.
+This medical coverage criteria are used to review and make benefit decisions for ABA service requests for Service Benefit Plan members with the diagnosis of Autism Spectrum Disorder (ASD).